 Essential Project Elements Eligibility Requirements Performance Metrics Low-Barrier- Maintain as few barriers to entry as possible Safety- Provide a safe physical environment Assessment- Complete, at minimum, a VI-SPDAT or F-VI-SPDAT with all participants Services- Voluntary, housing-focused, client-centered services.
 Create a housing plan and provide (or provide referrals to) needed housing identification services and mainstream resources Coordination- Work with local service providers to provide needed services to households in ES Category 1 of the HEARTH Act homeless definition; or, Category 4 of the HEARTH Act homeless definition Average and median length of time participants remain homeless is equal to or less than 30 days.
 The extent to which participants who exit homelessness to permanent housing return to homelessness This measures participants who exited ES to a permanent housing destination in the date range two years prior to the report date range.
-Successful exits from ES to permanent housing Percent participants age 18 or older with earned income at exit Percent participants age 18 or older who have non-cash benefits at exit Percent participants with 1+ source of non-cash benefits at exit Percent participants age 18 or older who maintained or increased their total income (from all sources) as of the end of the operating year or program exit
+Successful exits from ES to permanent housing Percent participants age 18 or older with earned income at exit Percent participants with 1+ source of non-cash benefits at exit Percent participants age 18 or older who maintained or increased their total income (from all sources) as of the end of the operating year or program exit